tedneward/Azgaarnoth/Creatures/ToProcess/Drow.md

 >- **Languages** Elvish,Undercommon
 >- **Challenge** 1/4
 >___
->***Fey Ancestry.***.
-The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.
+>***Fey Ancestry.*** The drow has advantage on saving throws against being charmed, and magic can't put the drow to sleep.
 >
->***Innate Spellcasting.***.
-The drow's spellcasting ability is Charisma (spell save DC 11).
+>***Innate Spellcasting.*** The drow's spellcasting ability is Charisma (spell save DC 11).
 It can innately cast the following spells, requiring no material components:
 >
 >At will: dancing lights
 >
 >1/day each: darkness, faerie fire
 >
->***Sunlight Sensitivity.***.
-While in sunlight, the drow has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
+>***Sunlight Sensitivity.*** While in sunlight, the drow has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
 >#### Actions
->***Shortsword.***.
-Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
+>***Shortsword.*** Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage.
 >
->***Hand Crossbow.***.
-Ranged Weapon Attack: +4 to hit, range 30/120 ft., one target.
+>***Hand Crossbow.*** Ranged Weapon Attack: +4 to hit, range 30/120 ft., one target.
 Hit: 5 (1d6 + 2) piercing damage, and the target must succeed on a DC 13 Constitution saving throw or be poisoned for 1 hour.
 If the saving throw fails by 5 or more, the target is also unconscious while poisoned in this way.
 The target wakes up if it takes damage or if another creature takes an action to shake it awake.
 >

 ---